Need Part Replacements? The Complete Guide to Pontoon Boat Hardware

 - Protect your pontoon with a properly fitted pontoon boat cover when not in use.

-- Rinse your pontoon well after all outings (especially in saltwater) before covering or storing.
+- Rinse and flush your pontoon well after all outings (especially in saltwater) before covering or storing.

-- Wash your pontoon regularly and consider using a UV protectant (check price on Amazon).
+- Wash your pontoon regularly with Boat Soap and consider using a UV protectant (check price on Amazon).